 View this post on Instagram

-John Roberts, managing director at Woolmark, says the film serves as an "urgent call" to the industry to reconsider their garment-making practices and make wiser, more sustainable choices.
+John Roberts, managing director at Woolmark and CEO of Australian Wool Innovation (AWI), says the film serves as an "urgent call" to the industry to reconsider their garment-making practices and make wiser, more sustainable choices.

-The campaign comes as a follow-up to the company's "Filter by Fabric" initiative launched last year, which brings to light the industry's practice of using misleading terms on product names, promoting proper fabric descriptions to help consumers make more informed purchases.
+This latest campaign comes as a follow-up to the company's "Filter by Fabric" initiative launched last year, which brings to light the industry's practice of using misleading terms on product names.

 Running Clothes, Literally